yujunz/gitlab.com-runbooks/troubleshooting/large-pull-mirror-queue.md

-# Pull mirror overdeu queue is too large
+# Pull mirror overdue queue is too large

 ## First and foremost